Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Pumphrey Law | Tallahassee Sex Crime Defense Attorney

-If you believe that you might be under investigation or you were already arrested for an alleged sexual crime in North Florida, it is in your best interest to refuse to make any statement to authorities until you have legal counsel.
-Pumphrey Law represents residents and visitors in Jefferson County, Liberty County, Wakulla County, Leon County, and Gadsden County.
+If you are under investigation or have already been arrested for an alleged sex crime in North Florida, it is in your best interest to refuse any statements with the authorities until you have obtained legal counsel.
+Pumphrey Law represents residents and visitors who are falsely accused of sex crimes in Jefferson County, Liberty County, Wakulla County, Leon County, and Gadsden County.

-Don Pumphrey and the criminal defense lawyers in Tallahassee at Pumphrey Law will work tirelessly to help you achieve the most favorable outcome to your case that results in the fewest possible penalties.
+Don Pumphrey and his team understand how stressful these types of accusations can be for a person.
+A conviction for a crime surrounding consent can lead to a long road of repercussions, along with the stigma of being a convicted sex offender.
+The criminal defense lawyers in Tallahassee with Pumphrey Law Firm vow to work tirelessly to help you achieve the most favorable outcome for your case.
 Call (850) 681-7777 or complete an online contact form to have our attorneys provide an honest and thorough evaluation of your case during a free initial consultation.

 Back to Top